another2020githubuser/pi2fa-mvp/README.md

 ## Demo
 Below are a couple of screenshots and a short video demo.
-Most of the time, the Pi is just waiting.
+Below, the Pi is waiting.
 ![Screenshot](waiting.png)
-And when an SMS
+And when an SMS comes in it is displayed
+![Screenshot]

 The Pi3B is headless and I'm accessing it over VNC.